The Threat of Adversarial Attacks on Machine Learning in Network Security -- A Survey: Adversarial Attack Classification

 \subsubsection{Attacks on Statistical Spam filters}

 Several spam filters such as SpamAssasin, SpamBayes, Bogofilter are based on the popular Naive Bayes Machine learning algorithm which was first applied to filtering junk email in 1998 \cite{sahami1998bayesian}.
 A variety of good word attacks introduced by Lowd \cite{lowd2005good} were successfully evading the machine learning models from detecting spam or junk emails.
+Using these attacks, an attacker can get 50 percent of currently blocked spam past a typical spam ﬁlter.